StefanS190/StefanS190/README.md

 - 👋 Hi, my name is stefan
 - 👀 I’m interested in cs, gaming and sports
-- 🌱 I’m currently learning C
+- 🌱 I’m currently learning your mother
-- 💞️ I’m looking to collaborate on nothing atm still learning!
+- 💞️ I’m looking to collaborate on the hub
 - 📫 How to reach me | Discord: Leqay#2108 | Twitter: @Leqay_ | Email: stefansmith190@hotmail.com

 <!---